unicfdlab/Portfolio/2/1/En/001-En-liftoff.md

 ![](../Materials/liftoff/schemeRocket-en.png){width=20%}

+*Scheme of a hybrid technology of noise prediction*

 It is necessary to сhoose the optimal mesh resolution for correct simulation both supersonic plumes and acoustic waves.
 We can estimate it with analysis of numerical solution of test cases which has an analytical solution or cases with high-quality experimental data.